 3) spearhead a conference at Kejimkujik National Park, where all involved can meet to learn and share their blossoming skill, knowledge, and passion!

-To implement these goals, we employed (and hope to employ again in the future) junior high, high school, and university students throughout the year.
-We also work with teachers and educators at local schools and other NGOs, to work together and create a united front.
-If you are interested in the EMPOWER! project, contact us!
+To implement these goals, we employed junior high, high school, and university students throughout the year.
+We also worked with teachers and educators at local schools and other NGOs, to work together and create a united front.

 There are dozens of amazing opportunities for youth to become engaged in environmental programs in southwest Nova Scotia.
 From 4H to Scouts, programs at C@P sites to National Parks, young naturalist clubs and library programs, not to mention school activities like the Canon Envirothon and the Canadian Geographic Geography Challenge.

 Unfortunately not all teachers, students, and communities are aware of or have access to these programs.
-Under the umbrella of the biosphere reserve, we hope to increase awareness of these programs that would engage and enlighten our young environmental leaders.
-We want to help them find volunteer, education, and job opportunities (VEJ) that will bolster not only their enthusiasm, but also their resume in their pursuit of becoming active members of vibrant communities.
-We will provide web-fora, teacher training, and other opportunities to establish and proliferate our network of young environmental leaders in the biosphere.
-We will not reinvent the wheel, but rather get those in existence rolling!
+Under the umbrella of the biosphere reserve, we hoped to increase awareness of these programs that would engage and enlighten our young environmental leaders.
+We wanted to help them find volunteer, education, and job opportunities (VEJ) that would bolster not only their enthusiasm, but also their resume in their pursuit of becoming active members of vibrant communities.
+We provided web-fora, teacher training, and other opportunities to establish and proliferate our network of young environmental leaders in the biosphere.
+We did not reinvent the wheel, but rather got those in existence rolling!

 A meeting of the minds, the EMPOWER!
 Project Team at work